-Gwendoline Christie clocks in at a lengthy 6 foot 3 inches tall and while today Christie obviously feels comfortable with her size, it wasn’t always that way for the actress.
+Gwendoline Christie clocks in at a lengthy 6 foot 3 inches tall, and while today Christie obviously feels comfortable with her size, it wasn’t always that way for the actress.

 She told Stylist, “I think it’s important to shake up the norm and people’s perceptions of what beauty is.
 But it’s not always been amazing.
-I found it so frustrating, particularly at the beginning, because I would be told, “Sorry love, you’re too tall.”
-At one stage I was like, “I’ll give this another six months and if this persists, I’ll become a nun”.
+I found it so frustrating, particularly at the beginning, because I would be told, ‘Sorry love, you’re too tall.’
+At one stage I was like, ‘I’ll give this another six months and if this persists, I’ll become a nun.'”

 Gwendoline Christie’s candor on the matter of becoming a nun definitely made sense.
 “You don’t need to worry about wardrobe options in the morning; you don’t need to worry about make-up.
 Food is slops and it’s supplied for you.
 All they ask for is a dedication to God.”

 But it was also Gwendoline Christie’s size that caught the eye of noted Australian photographer Polly Borland.
-In 1998, it was Christie’s height that Borland saw as a positive when he convinced her to pose mostly nude for what what was then called Bunny.
+In 1998, it was Christie’s height that Borland saw as a positive when he convinced her to pose mostly nude for what was then called Bunny.

 This series of nudes, according to Gwendoline Christie via Stylist, was a way for her to come to terms with her body and everything that went along with it.
 “At the time it was exciting, it was the opportunity to share my ideas and for that work to be realized by someone.
 And I felt that it would help me come to terms with my body.
 It’s only in retrospect that I’m shocked I did it.
 It was giving so much of one’s self and I wouldn’t want to do that now.”

-Her size got her some positive publicity, question was, what would she do with it?
+Her size got her some positive publicity.
+Question was, what would she do with it?

 She says, “I was at drama school and it was the first time I had an awareness of my size and the negative connotations.
 Before then you experience bullying and whatever, you experience all those things, but you’re not aware that the way you’re born and the way you look could inhibit your opportunities of achieving your ambitions and desires and dreams.
 I also wanted to challenge notions of femininity and what it is to be a woman.”

-Early in her career, in fact it as a youth, Gwendoline Christie wanted to be a dancer and gymnast.
+Early in her career, in fact, as a youth, Gwendoline Christie wanted to be a dancer and gymnast.
 But a spinal injury derailed that notion.
-She was 11-years old when the injury occurred, to what she says was over coaching but “I was growing really, really fast.
+She was 11 years old when the injury occurred, to what she says was over-coaching.
+She says, “I was growing really, really fast.
 My body decided that was it; no more.
 And I was told I could never dance again.”